logicalclocks/hops-docs/docs/featurestore/guides/featurestore.rst

 From the results we can see that all ``team_id`` s are unique, there is no nil value and the maximum average player age is indeed between 25 and 30.
 Our mean constraint has failed since there is a mean value of 71738 which is not between 100 and 700.
 Also, the minimum average player age constraint has failed.

 As we see from this example, the functional requirements of the program are met - we don't have any duplicate or nil values.
 The "erroneous" minimum average player age value or mean player rating could have changed the predictive power of our model and we would not have noticed it in time.

-We can schedule the whole process as Airflow tasks that will run periodically before start training your model.
-If you want to learn more about Airflow check our
+We can schedule the whole process as Airflow tasks that will run before you start training your model.
-:doc:`documentation <airflow>`.
 Assuming that you have already composed the validation rules, we will use Airflow operators to launch the validation job and when it finishes we will fetch the result.
 If the validation is not successful then the DAG will fail without executing any other tasks.
 The operators would look like the following:

 .. code-block:: python